 Get any information from any eyewitnesses, including their name and contact number.

 Call your insurance company and report the hit and run accident.
+You want to complete this step within 24 hours.
 If you have any questions about filing a hit and run claim, make sure to ask your agent.

 Luckily, you have options when it comes to a hit and run accident.
 By keeping a clear mind when it happens and writing down details from the incident, you can help catch the at-fault driver.